 Using Google Analytics for WordPress helps you understand how visitors interact with your site and content.
 Google Analytics is a free web analytics service that allows you to track traffic, behavior, conversions and more on your website.
-In this post, we’ll walk you through how to setup Google Analytics in the WordPress dashboard, and a few introduction techniques to measuring valuable data from your traffic.
+In this post, you’ll learn how to set up Google Analytics in the WordPress dashboard.
+Also, you’ll get a few introduction techniques for measuring valuable data from your traffic.

 Google Analytics can help you understand:

-Enter your phone number or email address associated with your Google account, or click the ‘more options’ button to create a new account.
+- Enter the phone number or email address associated with your Google account or click the “more options” button to create a new account.

-Once you’ve successfully logged in, you’ll see a screen like this.
-This screen shows you the simple three step process to installing WordPress onto your website.
+- Once you’ve successfully logged in, you’ll see a screen like the one, below.
+This screen shows you the three-step step process for installing WordPress onto your website.

-Giving this information to Google helps produce the tracking code needed for everything to work together seamlessly.
+- New account holders need to enter details about their website.
+Giving this information to Google helps produce the tracking code necessary for everything to work together seamlessly.

-This is your tracking code.
-You’ll want to copy and paste this somewhere safe, as we’ll be using it in the next steps.
+- Below is an image of a tracking code.
+You’ll want to copy and paste it somewhere safe, as you’ll be using it in the next steps.

-Once your GA account is set up, it’s time to connect it to your website.
-There are currently three main ways to do this.
+- Once you’ve set up your GA account, it’s time to connect it to your website.
+Here are the three main ways to do this:

 - Manually through a plugin